PyBites-Open-Source/pybites-alarm/README.md

 You can specify an interval time using seconds (`-s`) or minutes (`-m`).

-By default it runs in the foreground, but you can run it in the background using `b`.
+By default it runs in the foreground, but on Mac/Linux (not Windows) you can run it in the background using `-b`.

 To display the seconds countdown use `-d`.